hyunckim/iSport/docs/production_readme.md

 ### Sports

-This is a sport themed Feed Aggregator, which has a variety of different sport related categories.
-The categories store Feeds related to them, in order to help users easily find new feeds that may interest them.
+This sports themed Feed Aggregator accumulates different sports feeds in order to present a variety of sport categories.
+New users can easily navigate through the page and choose the sport that most appeals to them.

-## Future Directions for the Project

-### Saving Articles